ADHD Audio & Web Resources

 Amen Clinics

 Dr. Amen has archived SPECT images comparing normal brain images to both treated and untreated ADHD.
-Results are amazing, and Dr. Amen theorizes that up to 6 different subtypes of ADHD may exist, though similar behavioral and medical interventions are appropriate for multiple subtypes.
+Dr. Amen theorizes that up to 7 different subtypes of ADHD may exist, though similar behavioral and medical interventions are appropriate for multiple subtypes.
 For the curious, the process and science of SPECT imagery is also described.
-ADHD is fortunately one of the most heavily researched areas in mental health.
+You should note, however, that a combination of careful interviewing and a validated paper test is just as accurate to diagnose ADHD, but at 20% of the cost for SPECT.

 Psychologist Ari Tuckman showcases his two books and posts podcasts than can be played individually or subscribed on iTunes.